-Nanollose Limited is a leading biomaterials company, commercialising scalable technology to create fibres and fabrics with minimal environmental impact.
-During the financial year, the principal continuing activities of the Company consisted of research and development, and promotion of the Company's microbial cellulose technology.
+Nanollose Limited is a leading biomaterials company, commercialising scalable technology to create fibres, fabrics, and other materials with minimal environmental impact.
+During the financial year, the principal continuing activities of the Company consisted of research and development, and promotion of the Company's microbial cellulose technologies.
 The primary focus has been directed towards the development, scale up and ultimate commercialisation of the Company's Tree-Free rayon fibre for use in textiles (NullarborTM) and non-woven applications (NufoliumTM).